akshitmudgal/Fundamentals/README.md

-# This is a repo containing fundamentals of programming and various relevant questions to kick start the programming journey.
+# This is a repo containing fundamentals of programming and various relevant problems to kick start the programming journey.